• facebook

 25 minutes Tea Ceremony, wagashi (without Demonstration by tea master with thick tea served)

 *minimum 3 guests max.
-16guests
+16 guests

 120 minutes Tea Ceremony, Shojin ryori, in form of lunch box,